-Montek Singh Ahluwalia Former Deputy Chairman of Planning Commission, Institute for International Government of India The Forum has so far held 36 highly successful meetings.
-In May 2022, the Forum will hold its 37th meeting overall and 15th Global Meeting in Paris at the Banque de France.
-This year we are honored to announce that Mr. Masatsugu Asakawa, President of the Asian Development Bank and Mr. Montek Singh Ahluwalia, former Deputy Chairman of the Planning Commission of India will attend the meeting as co-chairs of the Forum for the first time.
-President Ouattara (Ivory Coast), former Presidents Chissano (Mozambique) and Chinchilla (Costa Rica) as well as Governor Kuroda (Bank of Japan) are amongst the VIPs who will address the participants.
+Montek Singh Ahluwalia Former Deputy Chairman of Planning Commission, Government of India The Forum has so far held 37 highly successful meetings.
+In October 2023, the Forum will hold its 38th meeting overall and 16th Global Meeting in Marrakech, Morocco.
+The Forum co-chairs already confirmed their presence.
 Over 100 participants from around the world have registered to deliberate at this closed door, by invitation only, Forum.
-At this occasion, we also plan to release a major book Envisioning 2060: Opportunities and Risks for Emerging Markets, authored by twenty world class experts.
 A total of nearly 1,500 participants from more than 80 countries have joined the Forum meetings since 2015; the esteemed participants include current and former heads of government, ministers, central bank governors, legislators, heads of multilateral and bilateral institutions, chief executives and board members of corporations and banks, as well as heads of think tanks, media leaders, and other leading opinion makers.
 The Forum discussions are based on substantive background papers commissioned especially for the purpose.
 The papers are disseminated through four channels.
 First, the papers are available on the Forum's website (www.emergingmarketsforum.org).
 Second, selected papers are published as books marketed by a commercial publishing house.
 Third, selected papers are carried in the Global Journal of Emerging Market Economies, which is published three times a year and is available through subscription.
 Finally, we promote and share selected papers though social media.
 As part of the Forum's mission to encourage dialogue and thoughtful scholarship, we are honored to be joint sponsors of an independent international think tank in China devoted exclusively to the needs and concerns of the emerging market economies, the Emerging Markets Institute (EMI).
 At its meetings, the Emerging Markets Forum has unveiled a number of major publications, including India 2039: An Affluent Society in One Generation; Kazakhstan 2050: Towards a Modern Society for All; Africa 2050: Realizing the Continent's Full Potential; A New Vision for Mexico 2042: Achieving Prosperity for All; Asia 2050: Realizing the Asian Century; Latin America 2040: Breaking Away from Complacency-An Agenda for Resurgence; and Central Asia 2050: Unleashing the Region's Potential (in English, Chinese and Russian).
 At its April 2016 Paris meeting, the Forum released its book The world in 2050: Striving for a more just, prosperous, & harmonious global community.
 Based on the April 2017 Africa meeting of the Emerging Markets Forum in Abidjan, Côte d'Ivoire, Africa Reset: A New Way Forward was published in four languages (English, French, Chinese and Japanese).
 All of these reports were received positively and have attracted considerable media attention, but perhaps more importantly, they have attracted the attention of policymakers, politicians, and business leaders.
-Finally, based on the January 2019 Eurasia meeting of the Emerging Markets Forum in Gerzensee, Switzerland, the book China's Belt and Road Initiative - Potential Transformation of Central Asia and the South Caucasus was formally launched on the opening day of the Global Forum on October 20, 2019: Chinese and Russian editions were released subsequently.
-April 2022 OUR PURPOSE: BEYOND TALK The Emerging Markets Forum is a not-for-profit initiative that brings together high-level government and corporate leaders from around the world to engage in dialogue on the key economic, financial, and social issues facing emerging market countries.
+Finally, based on the January 2019 Eurasia meeting of the Emerging Markets Forum in Gerzensee, Switzerland, the book China's Belt and Road Initiative - Potential Transformation of Central Asia and the South Caucasus was formally launched on the opening day of the Global Forum on October 20, 2019; Chinese and Russian editions were released subsequently.
+In May 2022, the Forum held its 37th meeting and 15th Global Meeting in Paris at the Banque de France.
+In addition to the co-chairs, President Ouattara (Ivory Coast), former Presidents Chissano (Mozambique) and Governor Kuroda (Bank of Japan) addressed the participants.
+We also released a major book Envisioning 2060: Opportunities and Risks for Emerging Markets, authored by twenty world class experts.
+July 2023 OUR PURPOSE: BEYOND TALK The Emerging Markets Forum is a not-for-profit initiative that brings together high-level government and corporate leaders from around the world to engage in dialogue on the key economic, financial, and social issues facing emerging market countries.
 Some of our former Co-Chairs who have contributed towards helping make this happen include: